oleksii-honchar/emmofret/README.md

 In this example we've defined CRUD actions for `User` resource mounted on `/users` of `router` mount point.

-Also we can disabled `update` action and defined `pre-` filter for actions - `allowLogged`.
-It will check before every request to resource is there some user.
+Also we can disable any action and define `pre-` & `post-` filter for actions.

 ```javascript